pcl-labs/convert-images-google-drive-to-seo-optimized-webp/docs/feature-plan-next-horizon.md

 Each theme can be pulled into its own PR.

 Priority note: Cloudflare deployment & ops is next (queue integration, bindings, observability).
 Export connectors and billing will follow immediately after (some work can proceed in parallel once the queue path is in place).

+Ops check: This PR intentionally touches docs to validate CI/CD and deployment readiness.